babblevoice/spindle/README.md

 The main file can be run with the command `python3 spindle.py`.

-### Development
+### Development and testing

-A development server listening at `localhost:8000` can be set up quickly using [FastAPI and Uvicorn](https://github.com/tiangolo/fastapi#installation).
+A development and test source server listening at `localhost:8000` can be set up quickly using [FastAPI and Uvicorn](https://github.com/tiangolo/fastapi#installation).

-With the dependencies installed, a file is created to define the development endpoints, which for the example in [Recombination](#recombination) above could contain the following:
+With the dependencies installed, a file is created to define the endpoints, which for the example in [Recombination](#recombination) above could contain the following:

 ```python
 from fastapi import FastAPI